-For my next two posts I thought I would bring it back to some fundamentals and review the IRR and XIRR return metrics and functions in Excel.
+For my next post, I thought I would bring it back to some fundamentals and review the IRR and XIRR return metrics and functions in Excel.
 These are some of the most commonly used functions and return metrics in commercial real estate and they can be a bit complex to understand for those of us just starting out in real estate finance.
 The below video and slightly altered video transcription I hope will be a helpful guide and/or refresher.

 Are you an Accelerator member?
 Check out the IRR vs. XIRR discussion, especially as it relates to LP and GP considerations in a monthly equity waterfall here and here.
 Not yet an Accelerator member?
 Consider joining the real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.

 Video – IRR Fully and Simply Explained